l50/awsutils/ssm/README.md

 ```

 CheckAWSCLIInstalled checks if AWS CLI is installed on the instance.

-Inputs:
+**Parameters:**

-    svc is an Amazon SSM service client
+svc: AWS SSM service client.
-    instanceID is the instance to check
+instanceID: AWS EC2 instance ID to check.

-Output:

-    If successful, return true and nil.
-If AWS CLI is not installed or an error occurred, return false and the error.
+**Returns:**

+bool: True if AWS CLI is installed, false otherwise.
+error: An error if any issue occurs while checking the installation.

 ---